 Best for: Collectors, kids who like to organize, and anyone unsure where to start

 This set gives them 17 realistic figures plus a storage cage and a play mat, so the toy doubles as both a learning set and a cleanup system.
-It has sold well for a reason: it is an easy way to give a dino-obsessed kid a whole collection at once rather than one figure at a time.
+It is an easy way to give a dino-obsessed kid a whole collection at once rather than one figure at a time.

 Worth knowing: a few parents mentioned a strong plastic smell straight out of the box, with one suggesting airing it out for a week before gifting.
 The little plastic trees also do not stand up well on their own, and once a kid dumps all 17 pieces out, fitting everything back into the case is a tight squeeze.